The goal of gas training is to join the gas safe register, as being registered means you’re legally allowed to complete gas work in the UK.

-With a variety of routes, joining the industry may initially seem confusing.
-But, in reality, becoming a gas engineer is pretty straightforward.
-Providing you’re willing to put in the effort and dedicate some time, you can become a qualified, gas safe registered engineer.
+With various routes available, joining the gas industry may initially seem confusing.
+But, in reality, it’s pretty straightforward.
+Providing you’re willing to put in the effort and dedicate some time; you can become a qualified, gas safe registered engineer.

 And Options Skills will help you every step of the way.

 What Is The Gas Safe Register?

 Replacing CORGI in 2009, the Gas Safe Register is the official gas registration body of gas businesses and engineers in the UK, Isle of Man and Guernsey.

 The Gas Safe Register ensures all gas work undertaken by engineers is done safely, correctly and in line with best standards.
 It can also apply sanctions in instances of unsafe work or breaches of regulations.